A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Luminosity functions and associated data

 \section{Luminosity functions and associated data}

 In this appendix we report the additional LFs discussed in the paper that did not fit in it, as well as the data of all the LFs in this paper.
 All the tables in this section include the measurement of $\log_{10}\Phi(L)$ for each luminosity bin $L$, for the two redshift bins.
 In addition, we report the average number of sources per bin, as well as the average completeness of these sources, including uncertainties.
-We further include a measurement of the SNR for each of these bins, which enables us to quantify the level of confidence in each bins.
-As our data is log-normal, we define the SNR as the ratio between the expected value and the standard deviation, following the definition of the log-normal.
-Therefore, the SNR is defined as follow:

-where $\mu$ is the mean value of the LF bin, and $\sigma$ is the associated standard deviation.
-Both $\mu$ and $\sigma$ are measured in the log-space.\\